List of higher education associations and organizations in the United States: Association of American Universities (AAU)

-Founded in 1900, the Association of American Universities (AAU) is an organization of 62 leading research universities devoted to maintaining a strong system of academic research and education.
-It consists of sixty universities in the United States (both public and private) and two universities in Canada.
+Founded in 1900, the Association of American Universities (AAU) is an organization of 71 leading research universities devoted to maintaining a strong system of academic research and education.
+It consists of sixty-nine universities in the United States (both public and private) and two universities in Canada.

 The primary purpose of the AAU is to provide a forum for the development and implementation of institutional and national policies, in order to promote strong programs in academic research and scholarship and undergraduate, graduate, and professional education.
 AAU is headquartered in Washington, D.C.